mwohlf/forms/README.md

 ## form-service
-Implementing the backend service for providing for render data and retrieving the forms data.
+Implementing the backend service for providing the render data for the forms and retrieving the form content.

 ## form-reactive